 Our founder witnessed much while doing grassroots rescue work on the streets of hard-hit reservation neighborhoods.
 In one of these neighborhoods he met Gunner (a Reservation mutt with an endearing underbite and deformed leg) and his human family.
 Gunner’s owner was a single mother living in poverty who faced a difficult situation and sought help for her dog, who limped around the streets dodging traffic.
 Rehoming was not a good option, because the mother's ten-year-old son had a strong bond with Gunner and relied on his companionship.
 Help was arranged, but, tragically, shortly thereafter the ten-year-old boy took his own life.
 This event was a real shock.
 Not only did it reaffirm a commitment to confront the inevitable links behind animal and human trauma on the Reservation, but it also spurred a realization that it was time to dig that old project out of the dustbin.

 Since October 2018, many discussions have taken place with amazing people about the extraordinary potential of ARC.
 Pieces began to fall into place.
 ARC was incorporated in early August 2019.
 Bylaws drawn up.
 A project proposal took shape.
 A logo and website were conceived.
 A work plan was drafted and the early steps implemented.
 ARC initially served as a fiscally sponsored subsidiary program of the Missoula Urban Indian Health Center (now known as the All Nations Health Center), but gained its own 501(c)3 status in November 2019 and launched independent operations in January 2020.
 A fabulous, Tribal-majority Board of Directors was recruited.
 Initial discussions with the Confederated Salish & Kootenai Tribes (CSKT) inspired interest in collaboration.
 In early 2020 ARC applied for and was awarded two year-long Americorps VISTA positions who have since worked hard to develop the young organization's capacity.
-Plans for launching ARC's pilot programs and fundraising events in 2020 were postponed due to Covid-19, but those plans are front-and-center in 2021.
+Plans for launching ARC's pilot programs and fundraising events in 2020 were postponed due to Covid-19, but since then our work has taken off!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.